Record Storage and Transfer Guidelines

 terms.
 If you need information or assistance in using SLACARC,

-- Records will be stored in the SLAC Archives storage
+- Records will be stored in the SLAC archival storage

-facility or with the AHO off-site storage contractor (if they are of
+facility or with the AHRO off-site storage contractor (if they are of

 continued use for laboratory or scholarly purposes) or temporarily